STAND. COM. REP. NO. 799

-"A BILL FOR AN ACT RELATING TO FLAVORED TOBACCO PRODUCTS,"
+"A BILL FOR AN ACT RELATING TO UNLICENSED CARE HOMES,"

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1009, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 1009, S.D.
-2.
+As affirmed by the records of votes of the members of your Committees on Commerce and Consumer Protection and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1378, S.D.
+1, and recommend that it pass Third Reading.

 KARL RHOADS, Chair